vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-analytics.md

       # The number of rows read per scan.
       --read_batch_size=10000

-      # Write data to Nebula Graph.
+      # Write data to NebulaGraph.
       # The graphd process address.
       --graph_server_addrs=192.168.8.100:9669
-      # The account to log into Nebula Graph.
+      # The account to log into NebulaGraph.
       --user=root
-      # The password to log into Nebula Graph.
+      # The password to log into NebulaGraph.
       --password=nebula
-      # The pattern used to write data back to Nebula Graph: insert or update.
+      # The pattern used to write data back to NebulaGraph: insert or update.
       --mode=insert
-      # The tag name written back to Nebula Graph.
+      # The tag name written back to NebulaGraph.
       --tag=pagerank
       # The property name corresponding to the tag.
       --prop=pr